 To describe the Triangular Slave Trade (history).

-To evaluate the impact of slavery (history).
+To evaluate the impact of slavery on humans (history).

 To understand what life was like on a Caribbean plantation (history).